 Drummer, composer, programmer John B. Arnold has been playing drums for over thirty years and has earned respect among his peers as a performer and an important drum innovator.
 He has toured and performed around the world.
-He he has recorded for television and movie soundtracks and has been a teacher in New York, Berlin and Rome.
+He he has recorded for television and movie soundtracks and has been a teacher in New York and Berlin.

 His playing style is immediately identifiable, combining the importance of groove playing, technique and innovation.
 His sticking technique is unique and he is revolutionizing the way drums are played today.
 Guitarist John McLaughlin says of John's playing style: “He is pushing the barriers of contemporary drumming to new heights with the innovation of new concepts in drumming and rhythmic expression.”

 His compositions are intricate, original and creatively arranged, earning him the respect of fellow composers worldwide.
-He has performed as a leader and sideman with Gary Thomas, Greg Osby, John Pattitucci, Matthew Garrison, Kenny Garrett, David Binney, Adam Pieronczyk, Jean Paul Bourelly, Larry Goldings, Uri Caine, John Abercrombie, Jamaaladeen Tacuma, Adam Rogers, Robert Kubiszyn, Tim Le Febvre, Orlando Le Fleming, Steve Grossman, George Garzone, Reggie Washington, Alfonso Johnson, George Colligan, Greg Burk, Chet Baker, Ray Bryant, Larry Schneider, Maurizio Giammarco, Antonio Faraò, Greg Burk, Michael Rosen, Jim Beard, Martha Reeves and The Vendellas and many others.
+He has performed as a leader and sideman with Gary Thomas, Greg Osby, John Pattitucci, Matthew Garrison, Kenny Garrett, David Binney, Adam Pieronczyk, Jean Paul Bourelly, Larry Goldings, Uri Caine, John Abercrombie, Jamaaladeen Tacuma, Adam Rogers, Bob Berg, Victor Bailey, Tim Le Febvre, Orlando Le Fleming, Steve Grossman, George Garzone, Reggie Washington, Alfonso Johnson, George Colligan, Greg Burk, Chet Baker, Ray Bryant, Larry Schneider, Maurizio Giammarco, Enrico Rava, Danilo Rea Greg Burk, Jim Beard, Martha Reeves and The Vendellas and many others.

 From 2013 to 2017 John was the founder and artistic director of the

 electronic music festival Calcatronica in central Italy.